Last updated: March 03, 2026

 In short, Flipsnack is built to slot into a company’s existing tech stack, from marketing to design to enterprise login systems (with SSO).

-Publuu’s website does not list an open API or Zapier connectors.
-If you need to integrate Publuu with, say, a CRM or email marketing tool, you might have to use workarounds (for example, capturing leads via Publuu’s form and exporting them manually).
+However, Publuu does not provide an open API or Zapier integrations.
+If you need to connect it to a CRM or email marketing tool, you may need manual workarounds.

 Verdict